Police claims 'will be investigated'

 Police Scotland corruption claims 'will be investigated'

-The head of the Scottish Police Authority has pledged to thoroughly investigate any claims of corruption or misconduct within the national force.
+The head of the Scottish Police Authority has pledged that any claims of corruption or misconduct within the force will be thoroughly investigated.

 Susan Deacon was speaking after the BBC revealed how attempts were made to suppress a report containing claims of serious police corruption.